sudara/melatonin_audio_sparklines/README.md

 Call `melatonin::printSparkline(myAudioBlock);` and under the hood, DBG will be called.

-If you are lucky you'll see a healthy looking wave, like this cutie little square wave spat out into your console:
+If you are lucky, you'll see a healthy looking wave (like this cutie little square wave) spat out into your console:

 ```
 Block is 1 channel, 441 samples, min -0.999994, max 0.999994, 100% filled